 The National Weather Service issues all severe weather alerts.
 The National Weather Service uses the terms “Watch” and “Warning.”
 Knowing the difference is very important.

 A "Watch" is issued when conditions are favorable for the development of severe weather.
 Take a severe weather watch seriously!
 Even though severe weather may not be imminent, watches are issued to give you a heads-up that weather conditions may be changing rapidly.
 Be aware of your surroundings and be prepared to act quickly if/when conditions warrant.
 When a severe weather watch is issued, it should also serve as reminder for you to confirm that your method of receiving severe weather warnings is functioning.
 This includes smart phone apps, a NOAA weather radio, and/or local broadcast media.

 A "Warning" is issued when severe weather is occurring or is imminent.
 National Weather Service meteorologists use information from weather radar as well as a network of trained weather spotters to issue severe weather warnings.
 For example, a Tornado Warning means either the National Weather Service’s Doppler radar is detecting wind circulation that could produce a tornado or trained weather spotters have actually sighted a tornado or specific indicators of a tornado.
 You should take immediate steps to protect yourself and loved ones when any severe weather warning is issued.

-Following significant storm events, people often report that the storm hit “with no warning.”
-This is tragic, but it is only very rarely true.
-Major storm events are usually preceded by a Watch issued hours in advance, and a Warning issued when dangerous weather is imminent.
+Following significant storm events, people may report that the storm hit “with no warning.”
+While tragic, this is very rarely the case.
+Almost all major storm events are preceded by a watch issued hours in advance, and a warning issued when dangerous weather is imminent.

 Please contact Dane County Emergency Management if you have any questions about the County's notification system or would like additional information on available options.